Homemade Caramel Recipe

-This homemade caramel is super delish!
+This homemade caramel is super delish.
 When is the last time you made some homemade caramel?
-This is absolutely so tasty and not very hard to make.
-This is my go to recipe for delicious tasting caramel.
-This is also the perfect time of year to start getting your recipes ready for the holidays!
+This is absolutely so tasty and not very hard to make and my go to recipe for delicious tasting caramel.
+This is also the perfect time of year to start getting your recipes ready for the holidays!.
 Make sure to keep this one handy and start a family tradition like we have.

 I had made a pecan caramel last year with this same recipe.
 All I did was add some chopped pecans to the top.
-This is a versatile recipe, you can add walnuts, chocolate chunks or enjoy this caramel just as it is!
+This is a versatile recipe, you can add walnuts, chocolate chunks or enjoy this easy caramel recipe just as it is.

 Just let the caramel cool and then removed it from the baking dish with a buttered spatula and set it on some wax paper.
 Cut and enjoy!
 YUM!

 Here are a few more delicious candy recipes that can be found on the blog: Chocolate Walnut Fudge, Butterscotch Peanut Butter Crispies, Chocolate Cookie Butter Crispy Balls, Chocolate Cashew Brittle, and Butterscotch Crunchies, plus many more.

 - 1 cup butter

 - 1 16 oz box of light brown sugar

 - Dash of salt

 - 1 14 oz can sweetened condensed milk